 Reporters of abuse have immunity from liability.
 The law assumes that the reports are being made in good faith.
 The greater problem arises in failing to report abuse.
 If a mandated reporter willfully fails to report abuse, they can be charged with a summary offense for the first violation and a misdemeanor of the third degree for a second or subsequent violation.
 They may also face a potential liability suit.

-For information on how to report suspected abuse, contact the Pennsylvania Department of Public Welfare.
+For information on how to report suspected abuse, contact the Pennsylvania Department of Human Services.